VINE Transit: Schedules

 On other holidays, (i.e. Columbus Day, Veterans Day), trips operate on normal weekday schedules.

 Routes

-VINE Transit in Napa County currently operates a hybrid fixed-route and on-demand system in the City of Napa and five regional routes which provides connections between other bus systems, ferry, and BART and Amtrak.
+VINE Transit in Napa County currently operates a hybrid fixed-route and on-demand system in the City of Napa and two regional routes and three express routes which provides connections between other bus systems, ferry, BART, and Amtrak.
 The Amtrak Thruway7 bus provides daily connections between Arcata and Martinez, and points in between.
 Express routes are subject to additional fares.